-The list of softphone accounts may be extended as required, and the individual passwords changed as required.
+The list of softphone accounts may be extended as required, and the individual passwords changed as required by manually editing the configuration file.

-Note that setting of the allowed codec(s) is critical to the operation of some softphone clients, It has been found for example that SipDroid will operate correctly only when ulaw is the only allowed codec.
+Note that setting of the allowed codec(s) is critical to the operation of some softphone clients.
+It has been found for example that SipDroid will operate correctly only when ulaw is the only allowed codec.